Zoobles!: Anime

 An anime adaptation of the toyline, titled Zoobles! (ズーブルズ!, Zūburuzu!)
 (Hangul: 쥬블스) was produced by Dong Woo Animation in Korea and premiered on May 18, 2011, on Seoul Broadcasting System.
 The series has been dubbed in Japanese and 4 episodes were shown on the Japanese website for promoting the toys in Japan.
 Later on, the series premiered in TV Tokyo's NoriNori♪Nori Suta block, alongside Trotting Hamtaro Dechu! and Spellbound!
 Magical Princess Lilpri in late 2011.
-In January 2012, the series was announced to depart on the NoriNori♪Nori Suta block and had its official TV premiere on February 5, 2012, replacing Bakugan Battle Brawlers: Gundalian Invaders in its initial timeslot.
+The series later departed NoriNori♪Nori Suta block and had its official TV premiere on February 5, 2012, replacing Bakugan Battle Brawlers: Gundalian Invaders in its initial timeslot.

 The series is written by Tetsuo Yasumi, best known as the head writer of the anime adaptation of Happy Happy Clover with Japanese producer Mitsuko Ohya of Duel Masters in charge of production.
-Character designs in the series were done by Nam Jong-Sik of Animal Yokocho and Kazuya Hayashi of Happy Happy Clover.
+Character designs in the series were done by Nam Jong-Sik of Animal Yokochō and Kazuya Hayashi of Happy Happy Clover.

 Videogame

-An official Simulation Role-Playing Puzzle game to the toyline titled Zoobles!
+An official simulation role-playing puzzle game to the toyline titled Zoobles!
 Spring to Life! was developed by Now Production of Japan and published by Activision for the Nintendo DS.
-It was released on November 1, 2011, in United States and November 6, 2011, in Europe.
+It was released in November 2011 in United States and Europe.
 The game's limited edition came with one Zooble Figure.